 The curriculum at Jacobi Medical Center is designed to give radiology residents graduated responsibility as they progress through their training.
-The six core rotations are neuroradiology, emergency radiology, gastrointestinal imaging, chest and body CT imaging, pediatric imaging and nuclear medicine.
+The six core rotations are neuroradiology, emergency radiology, fluoroscopic procedures and imaging, chest and body CT imaging, ultrasound and nuclear medicine.
+Elective rotations offered are pediatric imaging, interventional radiology, musculoskeletal imaging, mammography and body MRI imaging.

 Each weekday begins with an hour-long didactic lecture beginning at 8:00 am.
 After the morning lecture, residents report to their assigned rotations and then re-convene again at 12:30 pm for another hour-long didactic lecture.
 Following the afternoon lecture, residents once again return to their assigned rotations until the end of the day, typically until 5:00 pm.

 After satisfactorily completing an accredited internship, radiology residents at Jacobi Medical Center begin on the first Monday in July as a PGY-2.
-The first ten weeks of training are a structured orientation during which time new residents are paired with senior residents and are given dedicated lectures by faculty with a focus on basic radiology principles.
-Starting in September, new residents take “buddy call” with a senior resident on weekdays from 5:00 pm to 9:00 pm on a weekly basis and on weekends from 12:00 pm to 9:00 pm on a biweekly basis.
+The first two weeks of training are a structured orientation during which time new residents are given dedicated lectures by faculty and senior residents with a focus on basic radiology principles.
+Following the two week orientation, each new resident will spend three continuous weeks cycling through each core rotation, with the first two being paired with a senior resident and the third dictating under the supervision of an attending radiologist.
+Starting in August, new residents take “junior call” with a senior resident on weekday evenings from 5:00 pm to 9:00 pm on a weekly basis.
+Starting in October, new residents will take additional “junior call” on weekend days from 12:00 pm to 9:00 pm.
 By April, first year residents are expected to take short call independently.
+As per ACGME regulations, first year residents do not take overnight call.
+Approximately 5% of call (not including “junior call” shifts) is shouldered by the first year radiology residents.

-Unique aspects of the second year curriculum include independent long call, attendance of a weeklong MRI physics course taught by Dr. Michael Lipton, and rotations in mammography.
+Unique aspects of the second year curriculum include independent long call, attendance of a weeklong MRI physics course taught by Dr. Michael Lipton, and rotations in mammography and opportunity.
+Approximately 50% of call, including seven weeks of night float, is shouldered by the second year radiology residents.

-Unique aspects of the third year include a focus on preparing residents for the American Board of Radiology’s Core exam.
-Additionally, accomodations are made in order to allow third year residents to interview for fellowship positions.
+Unique aspects of the third year include a focus on preparing residents for the American Board of Radiology’s Core exam which include attendance of the American Institute of Radiologic Pathology month-long pathology correlation course.
+Additionally, accommodations are made in order to allow third year residents to interview for fellowship positions.
+Approximately 30% of call, including four weeks of night float, is shouldered by the third year radiology residents.

 Early Specialization in Interventional Radiology